succinctlabs/sp1-vector/README.md

 - `/script`: Scripts for getting the contract's genesis parameters and deploying the operator to update the light client.
 - `/services`: RPC fetcher for the `script` + the justification indexer.
 - `/contracts`: The contract's source code and deployment scripts.
-Backwards-compatible with the original VectorX implementation in case we need to upgrade.
 - `/query`: Contains the logic for querying data root proofs from the contracts.
+Automatically deploys to https://vectorx-query.succinct.xyz.

 ## Demo Contract